 According to Dr. Harvey Katzeff, co-coordinator of the Comprehensive Diabetic Foot Care Center at the Vascular Institute at Long Island Jewish Medical Center, “Everyone with diabetes should learn proper foot care.
 Along with their personal physicians, people with diabetes should see a vascular specialist, an endocrinologist, and a podiatrist.”

-It is possible for people with diabetes to avoid foot complications if they are diligent and maintain healthy blood sugar levels.
-But daily inspection of the feet is also essential.
+If you have diabetes, it is possible to avoid foot complications if you are diligent and maintain healthy blood sugar levels.
+Daily inspection of your feet is also essential.